mitmedialab/rr_tools/README.md

 optional arguments:
 - `-h`, `--help`     show this help message and exit
-- `-i IN_DIR`        Directory containing the first row of audio files.
+- `-i IN_DIR`        Directory containing the first column of audio files.
 Default is current working directory.
-- `-i2 IN_DIR2`   Directory containig the second row of audio files.
-Default is the directory containing the first row of audio files.
+- `-i2 IN_DIR2`   Directory containig the second column of audio files.
+Default is the directory containing the first column of audio files.
+- `-praat PRAAT`  Instead of creating a symbolic link to praat on MacOS, you may specify its location here.

 ## Story morphing